Caltech-IPAC/kete/docs/tutorials/wise.rst

 WISE Fields of View
 -------------------

-A field of view is a patch of sky as seen from an observer.
-NEOSpy supports downloading these FOVs directly from IPACs IRSA data repository.
+A field of view is a patch of sky as seen from an observer. kete supports downloading these FOVs directly from IPACs IRSA data repository.

 .. code-block:: python

-    import neospy
+    import kete

     # During 2023 there were 2.369 million individual frames taken of both W1 and W2
     # bands, totalling just shy of 5 million individual frames.
     # This may take some time to download from IRSA.
-    fovs = neospy.wise.fetch_WISE_fovs('Reactivation_2023')
+    fovs = kete.wise.fetch_WISE_fovs('Reactivation_2023')

 Minor Planet Center Data
 ------------------------